EmrD/flutter-control-buttons-firebase-remote-config/README.md

 ## Getting Started

+Don't forget to add your .env file.
 This project is a starting point for a Flutter application.
 A few resources to get you started if this is your first Flutter project:

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials,